Pantagrueliste/Amanuensis/README.md

 ## Features

-- **Unicode Character Replacement**: Powerful conversion tool cleanup the text from undesirable characters.
+- **Unicode Character Replacement**: A powerful conversion tool to clean up text by removing undesirable characters.
-- **Dynamic Word Normalization**: Expands abbreviated words using natural language processing, human inputs, and large language models.
+- **Dynamic Word Normalization**: Expanding abbreviated words using natural language processing, human inputs, and large language models to enhance elgibility.
-- **Parallel Processing**: Takles full advantage of your multicore CPU, converting excruciatingly long tasks into something manageable.
+- **Parallel Processing**: Leveraging the the full potential of your multicore CPU, this feature transforms time-consuming tasks into manageable ones.
-- **Exhausitve Logging**: Keeps track of every single modification in accessible json files.
+- **Comprehensive Logging**: Every single modification is meticulously traked and stored in accessible json files, enabling further analysis.
-- **Batch Processing**: Designed to convert large amounts of text files.
+- **Batch Processing**: Tailored for efficiently converting very large volumes of text.

 ## Upcoming Features